Seansx4/Seans-Guide/src/blogs/tech/coding/web-scraping-a-two-factor-authentication-website.md

 ---
-title: Web Scraping a Two-Factor Authentication Website
+title: 6 Easy Steps to Scrape a 2FA Website
-metaDescription: This blog outlines how to correctly web scrape a dynamic website protected with 2FA using Python and Selenium.
+metaDescription: This blog outlines how to correctly web scrape a dynamic website protected with two factor authentication using Python and Selenium.
 datum: May 24th 22
-blogTitle: Web Scraping Content from Two-Factor Authentication Website
+blogTitle: 6 Easy Steps to Scrape a Two-Factor Authentication Website
 description: This blog outlines how to correctly web scrape a dynamic website protected with 2FA using Python and Selenium.
 author: Sean